About the Center

 At the CTC we strive to provide therapeutic services that respect and affirm the race, ethnicity, gender identity, age, sexual orientation, national origin, sex, religious affiliation, size, physical or mental disability, and socioeconomic status of all persons.
 We fully embrace the provision of multiculturally sensitive services that honor the dignity of all individuals.
-All ASU and Phoenix metro community members are eligible for services.
+Anyone living in Arizona is eligible for services.

 Counseling services are tailored to the concerns presented by the client, which might include but are not limited to:

-Clients are assigned to a counselor and scheduled for standing one-hour weekly appointments for the duration of the semester.
-Depending on when services are initiated, each client could receive up to 12 weeks of counseling services.
+Clients are assigned to a counselor and scheduled for standing weekly appointments for the duration of the semester.
 Counselors and clients work collaboratively to determine whether additional counseling is needed at the end of the semester.

-Recent research (Baskin, Slaten, Sorenson, Glover-Russell, & Merson, 2010) has demonstrated that counseling can have a pronounced impact on academic outcomes, such as increased GPA and retention.
-ASU students are welcome to use services provided at the CTC to address and help resolve issues complicating their experience at the university.
-Students who struggle with adjusting to the university, making academic and career decisions, or addressing personal issues that interfere with academic progress might particularly benefit from referral to the CTC.
+ASU students are welcome and encouraged to use services provided by the CTC at no cost.
+Students who struggle with adjusting to the university, making academic and career decisions, or addressing personal issues might particularly benefit from CTC counseling services.

 The CTC is located in Suite 401 of Payne Hall on ASU’s Tempe campus.
 Payne Hall is on the northwest side of campus near Myrtle Avenue and 10th Street (1000 S. Forest Mall, Tempe 85281).